club-organizers/club-organizers.github.io/index.md

 </div>

 ## Community Feedback
-* "I feel that the club, search, and reccomended clubs pages could merged into a single page so that there is less bloat in the Navbar"
+* "I feel that the club, search, and recommended clubs pages could merged into a single page so that there is less bloat in the Navbar"
 * "I think that a club member count could be a useful addition"

 ## Contact Us